 A painting with a smooth, even surface can be boring, but one with a rough, textured surface can be pretty intriguing.
 By adding texture to work, artists can add a sense of movement and energy.

-One way to use texture is to unify a work of art by creating a contrast between smooth and rough surfaces.
+One way to use texture is to unify a work of art by contrasting smooth and rough surfaces.
 This contrast can draw the eye toward certain areas of the painting or sculpture.
 And by using light and dark colors, an artist can also create a sense of depth and dimension.

 In a painting, for example, an artist may use a smooth surface to create a feeling of calm while using a rough surface to make sense of movement.